rotki/docs/usage-guides/pnl.md

 It's possible that many errors could occur during the PnL report generation due to certain event(s) not accounted for properly.
 In such a scenario if all else fails, exporting the PnL debug data allows us to fully replicate the issue encountered and find a solution.

+> [!WARNING]
-> Note: Only share PnL debug data with the developers as it may contain sensitive information.
+> Only share PnL debug data with the developers as it may contain sensitive information.